| __/__/__/__/__/__/__/__/__/__/__/__/__/__/ WLS Center.com E-NewsletterA FREE publication by

 necessary for gastric bypass patients to take B12 supplements.
 If

+you are lacking in B12, you will feel very tired.
 I am so excited to share with you that I have finally

 discovered a quality line of vitamins that will solve these